Really-Simple-Plugins/really-simple-ssl-on-specific-pages/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 1.0.6 =
+* Added option to set a page as http or https in the page or post itself
+* Added default wp contstants Force Admin and Force login over SSL
+* updated mixed content fixer to latest version

+= 1.0.5 =
+* minor bug fixes

 = 1.0.4 =
 * Fixed a bug where in some cases the homepage was not detected as homepage.